-Now consider the ``logarithmic case'' $\alpha=2=d,$ i.e. the Coulomb gas on a measure $\mu_{0}$ in $\R^{2}$ that we shall identify with $\C.$ We start with the case when $\mu_{0}$ is supported on $\R\subset\C.$ \begin{lem} Assume that $\mu_{0}$ is supported in $\R.$ Then it has the Bernstein-Markov inequality iff it satisfies the weighted Bernstein-Markov inequality for all weights $\phi$ (i.e. iff it has the strong Bernstein-Markov property).
+Now consider the ``logarithmic case'' $\alpha=2=d,$ i.e. the Coulomb gas on a measure $\mu_{0}$ in $\R^{2}$ that we shall identify with $\C.$ In this section we assume that the support $S_{0}$ of $\mu_{0}$ is contained in $\R\subset\C.$ \begin{lem} Assume that $\mu_{0}$ has compact support $S_{0}$ contained in $\R.$ Then it has the Bernstein-Markov inequality iff it satisfies the weighted Bernstein-Markov inequality for all weights $\phi$ (i.e. iff it has the strong Bernstein-Markov property).
 Similarly, $\mu_{0}$ is determining iff it is strongly determining. \end{lem}

-\begin{proof} This is well-known and shown by writing $-\phi$ as the uniform limit of $\log|p_{k}|^{2}$ for some polynomials $p_{k}$ on $\C$ of degree $k$ (using the Stone-Weierstrass theorem). \end{proof} Combining Theorem \ref{thm:LDP for BM} with Proposition \ref{prop:totik} below now gives the following characterization of measures $\mu_{0}$ on $\R$ such that the corresponding LDP holds at $T=0:$ \begin{thm} Let $\mu_{0}$ be a measure whose support is a compact regular subset $S_{0}$ of $\R$ and such that $\mu_{0}$ does not charge polar subsets.
+\begin{proof} This is well-known, but for completeness we recall the argument.
+First assume that the Bernstein-Markov inequality holds in the non-weighted case, $\phi=0.$ Now take a general continuous function $\phi$ on $\R.$ In a neighborhood of $S_{0}$ we can express $-\phi$ as the uniform limit of $\log(|q_{k}|^{2})$ for some polynomials $q_{k}$ on $\C$ of degree $k$ (using the Stone-Weierstrass theorem).
+The Bernstein-Markov inequality wrt $\phi$ then follows from the non-weighted one by replacing $p_{k}$ in formula \ref{eq:BM prop intro} with $p_{k}q_{k}.$ Similarly, if $\mu_{0}$ is determining for $(S_{0},0),$ then it is also determining for $(S_{0},\phi),$ as shown by replacing $\psi$ in formula \ref{eq:det intro} with $\psi+k^{-1}\log(|q_{k}|^{2}).$ \end{proof} Combining Theorem \ref{thm:LDP for BM} with Proposition \ref{prop:totik} below now gives the following characterization of measures $\mu_{0}$ on $\R$ such that the corresponding LDP holds at $T=0:$ \begin{thm} Let $\mu_{0}$ be a measure whose support is a compact regular subset $S_{0}$ of $\R$ and such that $\mu_{0}$ does not charge polar subsets.